 Karijini National Park lies further north along the Great Northern Highway and is home to myriad ancient natural treasures.
-Enjoy easy access hikes to view waterfalls rushing down rugged canyons, or take a refreshing dip in a rock pool in a whisper-quiet gorge, or explore winding Weano Gorge and venture into 'The Centre of the Earth'.
+Enjoy easy access hikes to view waterfalls rushing down rugged canyons, take a refreshing dip in a rock pool in a whisper-quiet gorge, explore a winding Weano Gorge, and venture into 'The Centre of the Earth'.

-Back in Newman, you can take a tour of an altogether more man-made wonder - the world's largest open-cut iron ore mine, Mount Whaleback - and marvel at the sheer size of BHP Billiton's operation and mining machinery.
+Back in Newman, you can take a tour of a man-made wonder - the world's largest open-cut iron ore mine, Mount Whaleback - and marvel at the sheer size of BHP'ss operation and mining machinery.

-Drop in to the visitor centre to learn more about the area's natural and cultural attractions, including the local waterhole, the Ophthalmia Ranges and nearby Aboriginal rock art.
-At the centre you'll find an art gallery, interpretative displays, the Outdoor Mining Museum and an arts and crafts shop featuring an extensive range of locally made and Western Australian products.
+Drop into the Newman Visitor Centre to learn more about the area's natural and cultural attractions, including the local waterhole, the Ophthalmia Ranges and nearby Aboriginal rock art.
+At the centre, you'll find an art gallery, interpretative displays, the Outdoor Mining Museum and an arts and crafts shop featuring an extensive range of locally made and Western Australian products.

 With its laid-back country vibe, Newman boasts all the facilities you'd expect of a modern town - a host of restaurants, bars, pubs and even the Pilbara's first golf course.
 Similarly, you'll find a wide range of accommodation options, from hotels, lodges and cabins to caravan parks, camping sites and hostels, making it an ideal base to explore and experience the Pilbara.